ClickHouse/ClickHouse/docs/en/operations/table_engines/log_family.md

 - Store data on a disk.
 - Append data to the end of file when writing.
+- Do not support [mutation](../../query_language/alter.md#alter-mutations) operations.
 - Do not support indexes.

     This means that `SELECT` queries for ranges of data are not efficient.

-- Do not support `ALTER UPDATE` and `ALTER DELETE` operations.
 - Do not write data atomically.

-    You can get a table with corrupted data if something brakes the write operation, for example, server shutdown.
+    You can get a table with corrupted data if something breaks the write operation, for example, abnormal server shutdown.

 ## Differences